zhikai-liu/mountainlab/doc/the_first_sort.md

 ### A note about processing

 MountainLab processing is defined in layers.
 This tutorial shows the recommended way to do the processing.
 However you are by no means restricted to doing it this way -- for example, the need to launch a processing daemon may seem like overkill.
 All processing routines may be traced back to simple executables.
-An explanation of the processing layers and different ways to invoke spike sorting is found [[todo: processing layers]].
+An explanation of the processing layers and different ways to invoke spike sorting is found [processing layers](processing_layers.md).

 ### 1. Install and configure MountainLab

 This involves installing prerequisites, cloning the repository, compiling, and editing mountainlab.user.json.
-Installation instructions are [found here](doc/installation.md).
+Installation instructions are [found here](installation.md).
 You should test the installation by running the example before proceeding.

 Once installed do the following: